skypyproject/skypy/README.rst

 Get in Touch
 ------------

-You are welcome to get in touch about issues to do with the SkyPy packge and code using our `Discussions page`_.
+You are welcome to get in touch about the SkyPy package and code using our `Discussions page`_.

-Or for any other questions, please get in touch with the current SkyPy co-ordinators:
+Or for any other questions about the project in general, please get in touch with the current SkyPy co-ordinators:
 `coordinators@skypyroject.org`_.

  .. _Discussions page: https://github.com/skypyproject/skypy/discussions